 Foreword

 TOBUNKEN cooperates with the Cultural Heritage Disaster Risk Management Center, which was founded under the National Institutes for Cultural Heritage Secretariat and takes its important role as a core center for East Japan.
-We have facilities necessary to restore damaged cultural properties, including a vacuum freeze-dryer to fulfill our role.
-We continue to engage in the research on conservation methods for cultural properties incorporating preventative and disaster mitigation perspectives, including intangible cultural heritage.
+We have the necessary facilities to fulfill our role to restore damaged cultural properties, including a freezer and a vacuum freeze-dryer.
+We continuously engage in research on conservation methods for cultural properties, including intangible cultural heritage, incorporating preventative and disaster mitigation perspectives.

-Cultural properties were heavily and widely damaged by the Noto Earthquake held on January 1, 2024.
-We have been working on the restoration of these damaged cultural properties.
+Both tangible and intangible Cultural Properties were heavily and widely damaged by the Noto Earthquake that occurred on January 1, 2024.
+We will continue to work on the restoration of these damaged cultural properties.

 We aim to operate our organization more efficiently and effectively, while striving to further develop it as a hub for comprehensive research and investigation and international cooperation in the protection of cultural properties.
 We would greatly appreciate your support and assistance.